david-a-wheeler/make-booster/README.md

   not really what you want to use.
 * If it's getting excessively complicated, think.
 Often, if the makefile is complicated, you're doing it wrong.
+  Note that even the file `booster.makefile` is small and mostly comments.
 * Feel free to use GNU make extensions.
 There is a POSIX specification for make, but it's so impoverished that it's often not worth trying to use just it. `make-booster` depends on GNU make extensions.